Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

                                         row_ids = test_mod_data)
 ```

-There are several ways to consider how accurate this model might be and interpretation can be confusing.
+There are several ways to consider this model's accuracy, and interpretation can be confusing.
 The first thing to look at is a confusion matrix.
 A confusion matrix is a simple way to gauge how well your model predictions performed against known values.

 ```r